laheadle/tournabox/README.md

 most important ops:

-1 - group by: player (performance descending) or round (descending) 2 - filter (name or country)?
+1 - group by: player (performance descending) or round (descending) 2 - filter by name
+3 - group by Player.country
-3 - group by country
+3 - filter by country
-4 - (seed, name ascending)
+3 - group by (seed, name ascending)

 columns